nvm-sh/nvm/README.markdown

 You can create an `.nvmrc` file containing version number in the project root directory (or any parent directory).
 `nvm use`, `nvm install`, `nvm exec`, `nvm run`, and `nvm which` will all respect an `.nvmrc` file when a version is not supplied.

-To download, compile, and install the latest v0.10.x release of node, do this:
+To download, compile, and install the latest v5.0.x release of node, do this:

-    nvm install 0.10
+    nvm install 5.0

 And then in any new shell just use the installed version:

-    nvm use 0.10
+    nvm use 5.0

 Or you can just run it:

-    nvm run 0.10 --version
+    nvm run 5.0 --version

 Or, you can run any arbitrary command in a subshell with the desired version of node:

-    nvm exec 0.10 node --version
+    nvm exec 4.2 node --version

 You can also get the path to the executable to where it was installed:

-    nvm which 0.10
+    nvm which 5.0

-In place of a version pointer like "0.10", you can use the special default aliases "stable" and "unstable":
+In place of a version pointer like "0.10" or "5.0" or "4.2.1", you can use the following special default aliases with `nvm install`, `nvm use`, `nvm run`, `nvm exec`, `nvm which`, etc:

-    nvm install stable
+ - `node`: this installs the latest version of [`node`](https://nodejs.org/en/)
-    nvm install unstable
+ - `iojs`: this installs the latest version of [`io.js`](https://iojs.org/en/)
-    nvm use stable
+ - `stable`: this alias is deprecated, and only truly applies to `node` `v0.12` and earlier.
+Currently, this is an alias for `node`.
-    nvm run unstable --version
+ - `unstable`: this alias points to `node` `v0.11` - the last "unstable" node release, since post-1.0, all node versions are stable. (in semver, versions communicate breakage, not stability).

 If you want to install a new version of Node.js and migrate npm packages from a previous version: